Our Guiding Principles

 ‘If you get the emotions right the behavior will follow’ is a phrase we stand firmly behind.
 It’s rooted in ethological science (the objective study of animal behavior) and makes complete sense when it comes to the bond and relationship between humans and dogs.

 Dogs are not just intelligent, but they also have a broad range of emotions – just like humans.

-If you want to change or prevent a certain behaviour, the best way to do it is by changing or preventing the emotion that drives it – in other words, the ‘why’.
+If you want to change or prevent a certain behavior, the best way to do it is by changing or preventing the emotion that drives it – in other words, the ‘why’.
 This must also be done in a humane way with compassion and understanding it turns into a positive experience for the dog.

-Our programmes at Zigzag are designed to help you and your pup work together in harmony.
+Our programs at Zigzag are designed to help you and your pup work together in harmony.
 We will help you understand the underlying emotions and feelings your pup is having by explaining the ‘why’ of things.
 By understanding the ‘why’ of your puppy’s development, creating a deep and lasting emotional bond together will be a lot easier to accomplish!

 By coaching you on how to teach them what to do instead of what not to do, your dog will be well on their way to become the best they can be.

 Praise vs Punishment

 Because dogs are ‘sentient’ and feel many of the same emotions that we do, working with them in a way that keeps them happy and content will result in a much more successful way of teaching them how to cope and behave in a human world.

 Reward Based Training makes the dog feel pleasure and joy versus fear.
 This builds a much stronger bond between the two of you; based on trust and cooperation.